Unwrap the Present: How to Use This Essential Italian Tense

-Finally, we’ll look at the different ways that the present tense is actually used in the language—they’re not exactly the same as the uses of the present tense in English or other languages.
+In this post, we’ll do that, and we’ll also look at the different ways that the present tense is actually used in the language since it’s a little different from other languages.

 How to Conjugate Regular Italian Present Tense Verbs